What's Hot

 Lambeau Field Expansion and Renovations

 In 1961, the seating capacity of the stadium increased to over 38,000.
 Two years later, it was expanded again to over 42,000.
-In 1965, the stadium was renamed Lambeau Field in honor of the team’s founder, Earl “Curly” Lambeau.
+1965 the stadium was renamed Lambeau Field in honor of the team’s founder, Earl “Curly” Lambeau.
 The same year, the seating capacity was increased to 50,852, giving the stadium its basic shape as seats enclosed the entire field.

 In 1985, 72 luxury suites and seating areas were added, increasing the capacity to over 56,000.
 In 1990, 80 more luxury suites and over 1,900 club seats were added along the top rim of the stadium.